SeniorGroup-22-23/Wing/IOSApp/README.md

 <img width="234" alt="Screen Shot 2022-11-24 at 1 07 22 PM" src="https://user-images.githubusercontent.com/75460797/203837269-d6ab09f1-2877-433f-80ed-34ee6c7c44a7.png">

 If you open up the Wing folder structure, you will find the **_Assets File_**.
 This is your GO-TO file for all components related to the Figma (design).
 Logos, colours, and icons, are all stored there for you to easily reference.
-This also allows for consistency throughout the application (more on how to use this in the **Basic How-to-Use** section.
+This also allows for consistency throughout the application (more on how to use this in the **Basic How-to-Use** section).

 All of the views in the app are stored in the **_views_** folder.
 You can pretty much assume that one view file is equivalent to one frame in the Figma folder (so if you see a file called "LoginView", it probably contains the view needed to represent the log in page in the Figma.